Enhancing Optomechanical Entanglement and Mechanical Squeezing by the Synergistic Effect of Quadratic Optomechanical Coupling and Coherent Feedback: Conclusion

 \section{Conclusion}

 In summary, we have investigated the synergistic effects of QOC and coherent feedback on the generation and manipulation of COM entanglement and mechanical squeezing.
-Specifically, we consider here a membrane-embedded COM system coupled with a coherent feedback loop, in which the membrane interacts with the cavity mode through both linear and quadratic optomechanical couplings.
+Specifically, we consider here a membrane-embedded COM system coupled with a coherent feedback loop, in which the membrane interacts with the cavity mode through both LOC and QOC.
 This hybrid architecture offers two critical advantages over a bare COM system in terms of parameter tunability: (i) the incorporation of QOC provides a flexible means to tune the frequency of the membrane, where the sign of QOC determines whether the mechanical mode becomes stiffer or softer; (ii) feeding the output field back into the cavity effectively reduces the cavity decay rate.
-Thanks to these advantageous features, we show that COM entanglement can be considerably enhanced for positive QOC strength and suitable feedback parameters.
-This enhancement originates from the relaxed stability conditions of the COM system and the suppression of cavity decay enabled by the synergistic control of QOC and coherent feedback.
-More interestingly, for generating mechanical squeezing, we find that introducing negative QOC to COM system offers a viable route without the use of sophisticated techniques like backaction-evading measurements~\cite{Ruskov2005PRB,Szorkovszky2011PRL,Szorkovszky2013PRL} or reservoir engineering~\cite{Rabl2004PRB,Woolley2014PRA,Bai2021PRL}.
-Meanwhile, the further application of coherent feedback could enhance the squeezing degree and broaden the accessible parameter range.
-With suitable QOC and feedback parameters, we show that strong mechanical squeezing beyond the $3$dB limit is achieved, reaching values above $10$dB.
-This work opens up a promising route for nonclassical states preparation~\cite{Rabl2011PRL,Zhai2019OE,Xie2017PRA,Zheng2019PRA,Lu2018PRAPP,Zhu2019PRA,Cirac1997PRL,Palomaki2013Nature,Simon2018PRL} with COM devices through exploiting the synergistic effects of QOC and coherent feedback.
-This is expected to be extendable to diverse hybrid COM platforms, such as those based on microwave electromechanical resonator~\cite{Barzanjeh2019Nature,Palomaki2013Science,Korppi2018Nature,Kotler2021Science,Mercier2021Science}, optical~\cite{Chen2020NC} or photonic crystal~\cite{Riedinger2016Nature,Riedinger2018Nature} cavities, and nanoparticle-on-mirror structures~\cite{Yu2025arxiv}.
+Thanks to these advantageous features, we showcase that for suitable QOC and feedback parameters, not only the degree of both COM entanglement and mechanical squeezing can be considerably enhanced, their thermal robustness are simultaneously improved as well.
+This enhancement of quantum coherence originates from the strategic reconfiguration of the system's stability condition enabled by the synergistic interplay of QOC and feedback, which relies on the all-optical approaches without the use of sophisticated quantum engineering techniques such as backaction-evading measurements~\cite{Szorkovszky2011PRL} or reservoir engineering~\cite{Rabl2004PRB}.
+Moreover, although we have considered here a specific case of a dielectric-membrane-embedded COM system, we note that the proposed synergistic scheme remains applicable to a broad range of experimental platforms with both LOC and QOC, including those involving trapped cold atoms~\cite{Purdy2010PRL} or microspheres~\cite{Li2011NP}, double-disk structures~\cite{Lin2009PRL}, and magnomechanical devices~\cite{Makinen2025NC}.
+In a broader view, COM systems featuring both LOC and QOC have been found to host a variety of unique physical properties, such as enabling continuous time crystals coupled to mechanical modes~\cite{Makinen2025NC}.
+As such, we envision that future developments incorporating our proposal with such unique properties could enable more versatile degrees of freedom for manipulating light-motion interaction, which could further offer a promising tool for engineering diverse nonclassical states~\cite{Rabl2011PRL,Lu2018PRAPP,Zhu2019PRA,Simon2018PRL,Sheng2020PRL} based on COM devices.